godwokenrises/godwoken-doc/docs/intro.md

 ### Deploy a Godwoken Network by Using Godwoken-Kicker

-Godwoken-kicker is a one line command to start a Godwoken network on **Devnet**.
-This deployment method helps developers deploy Ethereum contracts and migrate Ethereum DApps to CKB Devnet quickly in testing and development environments.
+Godwoken-kicker is a one-line command to start a Godwoken network on **Devnet**.
+This deployment method helps developers deploy Ethereum contracts and quickly migrate Ethereum DApps to CKB Devnet in testing and development environments.

 - RPC URL: http://localhost:8024
 - Chain ID: 1024777

-Godwoken-kicker provides a quick mode and a custom mode for the deployment.
+Godwoken-kicker provides a quick mode and a custom mode for deployment.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';